IBM-Cloud/observability-teams/modules/vpc/README.md

 # IBM Cloud Monitoring with Sysdig Teams

 Use this template to:
- - provision an IBM Cloud Virtual Proviate Cloud,
+ - provision an IBM Cloud Virtual Private Cloud and a Kubernetes cluster inside of the VPC.

 ## Costs